Locations:

 Diagnosis and Tests

-Healthcare providers typically perform a fine needle aspiration (needle biopsy) to diagnose anaplastic thyroid cancer (ATC).
-During this procedure, your provider takes a small tissue sample, called a biopsy, from the mass on your thyroid using a very thin needle.
-A pathologist will look at the tissue under a microscope to see if there are cancer cells and, if so, what type of thyroid cancer it is.
+Healthcare providers typically perform a needle biopsy to diagnose anaplastic thyroid cancer.
+During this procedure, your provider takes a small tissue sample (biopsy) from the mass on your thyroid using a very thin needle.
+A pathologist will look at the tissue under a microscope to see if there are cancer cells.
+Then, they’ll analyze what type of thyroid cancer it is.

-All people with anaplastic thyroid cancer are diagnosed as stage IV due to the aggressive nature of this tumor.
-There are three sub-stages, including:
+Everyone with anaplastic thyroid cancer receives a stage IV diagnosis due to the aggressive nature of this tumor.
+There are three substages, including:

-• Stage IVA: ATC is present only in your thyroid.
-This is the case in about 10% of diagnoses.
+• Stage IVA: ATC is only in your thyroid.
+This happens about 10% of the time.

-• Stage IVB: ATC is present in your thyroid and your neck (typically your lymph nodes), but not in other parts of your body.
-This is the case in about 40% of diagnoses.
+• Stage IVB: ATC is in your thyroid and neck (typically your lymph nodes, but it’s not in other parts of your body).
+This happens about 40% of the time.

 Management and Treatment